Elda Emma Anderson: Early life and education

 Elda Emma Anderson was born in Green Lake, Wisconsin, on October 5, 1899, to Edwin A. Anderson (born in Wisconsin) and his wife, Lena (née Heller) (born in Germany).
 Anderson was one of three children.
 Although she was captivated by numbers at an early age, Anderson actually sought to become a kindergarten teacher.
 This would shift to an interest in science later, partially due to the influence of her older sister, who was an assistant chemistry instructor.
 As a whole, although her family had certain lofty expectations for their younger daughter, they all supported her in her academic endeavors.

 Anderson earned a Bachelor of Arts (AB) degree from Ripon College in 1922, then a Master of Arts (AM) in physics from the University of Wisconsin in 1924.
 From 1924 to 1927, she taught at Estherville Junior College in Iowa, where she was the dean of physics, chemistry and mathematics.
+In 1928, she taught Chemistry and Physics at Menasha High School.
 In 1929, she became professor of physics at Milwaukee-Downer College (an elite women's college later absorbed into Lawrence University), then head of the physics department in 1934.